CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

     ## [1] 0.07313777

-However, we highlighted a main issue with model 4, as a consequence the
+We have just highlighted a main issue with model 4, as a consequence the
-$z$ value and the corresponding $p$ value are incorrect, therefore one can correct it.
-Note that I use the `integrate` function because the
+$z$ value and the corresponding $p$-value are both incorrect, therefore one can correct it as follows.
+Note that I use the `integrate` function since the
 $p$-value reflects the area under the curve.

 ``` r